MileHacker Logo

 • Original Yellow Fever vaccination certificate and other relevant health documentation.

-• Hard copies and electronic copies of all reservations (flights, hotels, safaris, trekking).
+• Printed and digital copies of all reservations (flights, hotels, safaris, trekking).

 • Emergency contact information (family, embassy, tour operator, local emergency services).

-• Student/senior/press Cards for possible discounts (as needed, though rare for non-residents).
+• Student/senior/press Cards for possible discounts (if required, though infrequent for non-residents).

 Technology & Electronics